eclipse-oniro-openharmony/tee_tee_os_framework/README.md

 The sample directory contains teeloader and atf_istrusteeed, which are only examples.
 -  teeloader

-    Used to load the security image from the iTrustee TEE side to the RAM (Random Access Memory).
+    Used to load the security image from the TEE side to the RAM (Random Access Memory).

 -  atf_teed